A215 road: Beulah Hill

 Beulah Hill (originally "Gravel Pit Road") begins at a crossroads where the A215 crosses the A214 and Knights Hill becomes Beulah Hill.
 The road makes a sharp turn to the east where it continues through the neighbourhoods of Upper Norwood.
 On the sharp bend is the ornamental Beulah Hill Pond.
 Formerly "Big Pond", it was intended as a watering stop for horses and cattle using the road, and still contains a railing to prevent animals straying into deep water.
 The "Conquering Hero" pub was built next to the pond for the use of people stopping to allow livestock to use the pond, and remains today.

 The composer and organist of St Paul's Cathedral, Thomas Attwood, lived in a large house on Beulah Hill from 1821 to 1834.
 Felix Mendelssohn stayed at the Attwood family home, once in 1829 and again in 1832, completing some compositions there.
 The house was demolished in the late 1960s.

 In March 1966, shortly before the World Cup tournament, the Jules Rimet trophy was stolen from an exhibition at Central Hall Westminster.
 It was found seven days later by a dog named Pickles, wrapped in newspaper at the bottom of a suburban garden hedge at Beulah Hill.
 The story made national headlines.

 Nearby is St Joseph's College founded in 1855, one of the first Catholic educational institutions to be opened in England following the restoration of the Catholic hierarchy.
 Beulah Hill was the site of Britain's first independent television transmitter, built by the Independent Television Authority in 1955.
 Beulah Hill ends at a junction with the A212 (Church Road).
 From this junction, the A215 is called South Norwood Hill.

 South Norwood Hill

 South Norwood Hill descends sharply towards South Norwood.
 It becomes Portland Road at the crossroads with the A213 road.
-No longer hidden from view by the Esso petrol station, which was demolished in 2009, is the famous Spurgeon's College, a theological college which since 1923 has been located in a mansion built in 1890 and known as Falkland Park.
-Otherwise this section is mainly residential.
+Spurgeon's College is a theological college which since 1923 has been located in a mansion built in 1890 and known as Falkland Park.
+Otherwise this section of the A215 is mainly residential.
 The former porter's lodge of the Falkland Park estate still stands along South Norwood Hill as no. 217, "Falkland Lodge".